APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/126.png)

 * A release in DevCS is a collection of specific tags or branches of Git repositories, Maven repositories and binaries
-* This allow you to create a release
+* You can create a new release
-* You can also download the archive to be deployed manually on premise
+* You can also download a release archive to be deployed manually on premise

 ## Step 9: Explore Agile Development